bora-finance/bora/roadmap.md

 ### Identity Upgrades (sBORA)

-A minimal DID will be created with the succesful completion of a KYC and sBORA automatically airdropped however this is dependant on many factros including the state of ATALA Prism as well as strategic partnerships will Identity platforms such as IAMX.
+A minimal DID will be created with the succesful completion of a KYC and sBORA automatically airdropped however this is dependant on many factros including the state of ATALA Prism as well as strategic partnerships.

 ## 2.0+ Post-launch upgrades / ideas